bytescout/pdf-co-api-samples/PDF To Excel API/JavaScript/Convert PDF To XLSX From URL (Node.js) - Async API/README.md

-## How to convert PDF to XLSX from URL (node for PDF to excel API in JavaScript using PDF.co Web API

-### Step By Step Tutorial: how to convert PDF to XLSX from URL (node for PDF to excel API in JavaScript

-Today you are going to learn how to convert PDF to XLSX from URL (node in JavaScript.
-PDF to excel API in JavaScript can be implemented with PDF.co Web API.
-PDF.co Web API is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
-Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.
+## How to convert PDF to XLSX from URL (node for PDF to excel API in JavaScript with PDF.co Web API What is PDF.co Web API?
+It is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
+Can also generate barcodes and read barcodes from images, scans and pdf.

-You will save a lot of time on writing and testing code as you may just take the code below and use it in your application.
-Open your JavaScript project and simply copy & paste the code and then run your app!
-Writing JavaScript application typically includes multiple stages of the software development so even if the functionality works please test it with your data and the production environment.

-Trial version of ByteScout is available for free download from our website.
-This and other source code samples for JavaScript and other programming languages are available.

 ## REQUEST FREE TECH SUPPORT